Best Italian Espresso Machine

 Since I get to use it as well, it’s the nicest item ever!
 We adore our de’longhi coffee machine!

-We had to read the handbook a few times to figure out how to operate it.
+We had to read the handbook a few times to figure out how to operate an espresso machine.
 But after we worked it out and put all the settings where we wanted them, it’s a fast cup of coffee every morning.

 It’s really neat and tidy!